 Diabetic Energy Drinks

 One out of every five dollars spent on soft drinks is used to buy an energy drink, according to the website Market Research World.
 For a quick boost to your energy levels, these drinks are very alluring to the overworked and over-tired crowd.
-As a diabetic, you may wonder if these drinks are safe for you.
-While most brands of energy drinks offer a sugar-free version, energy drinks may not be the best choice.
+As a person with high blood sugar, you may wonder if these drinks are safe for you.
+While there is no particular energy drink best for people with diabetes, most brands of energy drinks offer a sugar-free version, but they may not be the best choice.

 Energy Drinks

 Energy drinks have been around since the early 20th century, designed to improve health and vitality.
 In the 1960s, the Japanese designed a drink called Lipovitan, which contained the amino acid taurine -- one of the primary ingredients in today's energy drinks -- to help employees work through the night.
 In 1985, Jolt Cola was introduced as a high-caffeine energy drink.
 Soon after, an Austrian entrepreneur combined the two ingredients to create Red Bull.
 Most of the energy drinks you see on the shelves today contain caffeine or a derivative of caffeine, taurine and a mix of B vitamins to promote energy.
-However, neither taurine nor B vitamins give your body energy, according to the American Dietetic Association.
+However, neither taurine nor B vitamins give your body energy, according to a report from the University of Florida.
 The true energy boosters in these energy drinks come from the caffeine and the sugar.

 Diabetes and Energy Drinks

+Drinking a regular energy drink will quickly raise your blood sugar levels and give you a sugar-high, according to Washington State University.
+Your high blood sugar levels will later drop quickly, triggering low-blood sugar and also your appetite.
+This cycle can lead to binging and weight gain.
 If your doctor says you can drink energy drinks, it is best to choose the sugar-free varieties to limit your intake of added sugars and prevent weight gain.
 Most energy drink companies offer a sugar-free version of their drinks.
-These drinks contain 3 to 10 calories per serving, and 0 to 3 g of carbohydrates.
+These drinks contain 3 to 10 calories per serving, and 0 to 3 grams of carbohydrates.
 Sugar substitutes, including sucralose -- also known as Splenda -- and Acesulfame K are used to sweeten the drinks to limit calories and carbohydrates.
 These drinks still contain the caffeine and vitamins touted to boost energy.

 Considerations